Swift and Shift Couriers: Guest cast

-Filming Location
+Filming location

-Swift and Shift's Hashfield Depot was located and filmed at 37-53 Constitution Road, Meadowbank NSW 2114.
+Swift and Shift's Hashfield Depot was located and filmed at 37-53 Constitution Road, Meadowbank, New South Wales 2114.
 Hashfield is a fictional suburb, and also the implied location of another Paul Fenech series, Pizza.
 Some episodes were also in other parts of Australia and in Thailand, India, the United States and the Middle East.
 The building that Swift and Shift's depot was filmed in has since been demolished.